| Home | About Us | F-22 Details | Latest News | Online Shop | Contact

 Aft Mast Support - supports mast while trailering, with a roller for easy mast moving.
 The mast spreaders will also clear the roller assembly so there is no need to lift them over when rolling back, allowing raising to be done single-handed.
 Aft mast support can be left in place while sailing, which helps secure the stern area, plus makes a great place to hang a life buoy.
 The new style shown is stainless steel, it's lighter, doubles as a stern rail, and can also be used as a boarding ladder.
 The mast rollers just lift off when not needed.

-Aft cockpit area is now more open as shown, being lighter, and allowing better use of the storage area under the seats with either netting or shelving
+Aft cockpit area is now more open, being lighter, and allowing better use of the storage area under the seats with either netting or shelving

 Daggerboard - high aspect tapered carbon/glass & foam composite for maximum efficiency and reliability.
 A 'kick back' centerboard is optional.